 Use this Google Maps link for a Spit to Manly Walk map.

 We have outlined the walking route from Manly to Spit Bridge, which is ideal for Manly residents and visitors staying in Manly Beach.
 However, making the trek in the reverse direction – from Spit Bridge to Manly – might work better for people who are based in central Sydney.
-What we like about making the Spit Bridge to Manly coastal walk is that we end in Manly Beach, where we can celebrate our 10km walk with something to eat, a cold drink (4 Pines Brewery for craft beer is highly recommended!) or with a dip in the sea.
-Additionally, the ferry ride from Manly Beach back to Sydney is spectacular in the afternoon light – especially at sunset.
+What we like about making the Spit Bridge to Manly coastal walk is that we end in Manly Beach, where we can celebrate our 10km walk with something to eat, a cold drink (4 Pines Brewery for some of the best Sydney craft beer is highly recommended!) or with a dip in the Pacific Ocean.
+Additionally, the ferry ride from Manly Beach back to Sydney is spectacular in the afternoon light – especially for sunset over the Harbour Bridge.
 To complete the Spit to Manly route, start at the Spit Bridge and simply reverse our above instructions.

 How To Get To Spit Bridge